MDBossss/react-calendar/README.md

 As part of my Junior Frontend Developer (React) task for b2match, I have created a calendar application that connects to a [Public API](https://www.openholidaysapi.org/en/api/) containing time data.
 The goal of this project is to display fetched events in a calendar view.

-You can view a live demo of this project [here](https://your-demo-url.com).

 ![Demo Screenshot](public/showcase.png)